ksylvan/MyPassportWirelessHacks/ncat/README.md

 This uses the ncat I copied over ("./ncat") to connect to 192.168.1.254:80 which is the local area network address of the web interface for the uVerse gateway and makes it available on my laptop at localhost:8080.
+The same command would work just fine if you replaced "./ncat" with "./nc" (using the smaller busybox alternative).

 Then I use a browser and connect to localhost:8080 and I can administer the uVerse gateway.